Scholarship & Grant Opportunities

 Scholarships for Graduating High School Seniors

-To help women whose college studies have been interrupted, the AAUW awards the Girls Club Grant.
-Applicant must be a woman who has experienced at least a one-year absence from regular enrollment and matriculation processes and is presently enrolled with at least sophomore status in an accredited College/University based in the Greater Milwaukee area.
-Awardee(s) are provided AAUW membership.
+To help women whose college studies have been interrupted, the AAUW Milwaukee Branch awards a Girls Club Grant annually.
+Eligible applicants must be women who have experienced a one or more year absence from regular enrollment and matriculation processes, but who are presently enrolled with at least sophomore status in an accredited College/University based in the Greater Milwaukee area.
+Awardee(s) are also provided AAUW student membership.

 RECENT SCHOLARSHIP RECIPIENTS